 Find out more about age assessments

-During winter 2015/16, monitoring of Taiga Bean Goose was undertaken at the Slamannan Plateau, Falkirk, by members of the Bean Goose Action Group and at the Yare Valley, Norfolk, by RSPB reserve wardens.
-A peak count of 263 birds was recorded at Slamannan, ten birds fewer than the previous year (216), lower than the previous ten-year mean (255 ± 6.7 SE) (Figure 1) although still below the site peak of 300 birds in winters 2005/06 and 2007/08.
-At the Yare Valley, where the number of wintering Bean Geese has been declining since 1993/94, the peak count of 22 geese was lower than in 2014/15, when 32 geese were recorded, and far lower than the site peak of 485 birds in 1990/91.
-The slow decline of this important flock continues; the previous ten year mean has declined to 78 birds (± 14.7 SE).
+During winter 2016/17, monitoring of Taiga Bean Goose, was again undertaken at the Slamannan Plateau, Falkirk, by members of the Bean Goose Action Group and at the Yare Valley, Norfolk, by RSPB reserve wardens.
+A peak count of 216 birds was recorded at Slamannan, ten birds fewer than the previous year (216), lower than the previous ten-year mean (255 ± 6.7 SE) (Figure 1) and well below the peak there of 300 birds in winters 2005/06 and 2007/08.
+At the Yare Valley, where the number of wintering Bean Geese has been declining since 1993/94, the peak count of just 18 geese on 27 November was five birds fewer than that recorded during the previous winter (23) and the lowest since 1954/55.
+The slow decline of this important flock continues and the previous ten year mean has declined to 78 birds (± 14.7 SE).
 The total count for the two sites in 2017/18 (224 birds) was the lowest since 1982/83 and continued the long and slow decline in numbers wintering in the UK which probably reflects the decline in the overall flyway population.